-- ✓ Make rules clear and tell campers what you expect from them - ✓ Set good examples for respect, cooperation and teamwork - ✓ Provide opportunities for success - ✓ Give constant praise and recognize good behavior - ✓ Maintain routines as much as possible - ✓ Support fellow staff members - ✓ Make each child feel special each child is special - ✓ Understand what is happening before you intervene - ✓ Intervene early and before the child loses control - ✓ Ask for help and support when you need it - \checkmark Speak effectively: - o At child's eye level - o Change voice and tone to reflect your request - Use clear, direct and unemotional commands - Don't ask tell
+- Make rules clear and tell campers what you expect from them - Set good examples for respect, cooperation and teamwork - Provide opportunities for success - ✤ Give constant praise and recognize good behavior - Maintain routines as much as possible - Support fellow staff members - Make each child feel special each child is special - Understand what is happening before you intervene - Intervene early and before the child loses control - Ask for help and support when you need it - Speak effectively: - o At the child's eye level - o Change voice and tone to reflect your request - o Use clear, direct and unemotional commands - o Don't ask tell

-SOCIAL CRUELTY (BULLYING):
+SOCIAL CRUELTY (BULLYING)

 Camp Playland has a zero tolerance for the insidious societal problem of "Social Cruelty", better known as bullying.
 "Bullying is when one or more people exclude, tease, taunt, gossip, hit, kick or put down another person.
 Bullying happens when one person or a group of people try to exert power or control over other people."

 Camp Playland promotes proper social relationships amongst campers and amongst staff members.
 We believe in "peer problem solving" where individuals negotiate and compromise for the benefit of all.

-Bullying in any form is unacceptable and we will work to have a community where all may have fun in an environment of friendship.
+Bullying in any form is unacceptable and we work to have a community where all are accepted and can have fun.

-All staff members at Camp Playland will follow these procedures:
+All staff members at Camp Playland must follow these procedures:

-- 1. Create a safe physical and emotional environment for your group.
-Be sure campers and coworkers know that you will not tolerate cruelty towards others.
-Campers must feel safe sharing issues with you.
-You cannot fix situations that you are not made aware of.
-A counselor experiencing bullying should communicate with a head counselor. - 2.
-If a camper reports an incidence of bullying embrace that child and validate his/her feelings.
-That child will feel hurt, sad and angry. - 3.
-The "bully" must be told clearly that bullying will not be tolerated.
+1. Create a safe physical and emotional environment for your campers and for each other.
+Be sure campers and co-workers know you will not tolerate cruelty towards others.
+A counselor experiencing bullying should communicate with a Division Leader.

+2. If a camper reports an incidence of bullying, embrace that child and validate his/her feelings.
+That child may feel hurt, sad and angry.

+3. The "bully" must be told clearly that bullying will not be tolerated.
 The staff person must be careful not to "bully" the person accused of "bullying".
-A simple, firm statement of what is not acceptable is sufficient. - 4.
-If the incident is not resolved or repeats itself a head counselor should be informed to evaluate and correct the problem. - 5.
-The head counselor will communicate with parents.
+A simple, firm statement of what is not acceptable is sufficient.

+4. If the incident is not resolved or repeats itself a Division Leader should be informed to evaluate and correct the problem.

+5. The Division Leader will communicate with parents.